 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Neurologic symptoms occur in 20% to 27% of patients with Sjögren syndrome due to involvement of cranial nerves (Bell palsy, trigeminal neuralgia, diplopia), peripheral nerves (sensorimotor neuropathies), skeletal muscles (fibromyalgia, polymyositis), and the central nervous system.
+• Neurologic symptoms occur in 18% to 45% of patients with Sjögren syndrome due to involvement of cranial nerves (Bell palsy, trigeminal neuralgia, diplopia), peripheral nerves (sensorimotor neuropathies), and the central nervous system.

 • A high index of suspicion is required given the pleomorphic manifestations and the fact that neurologic symptoms often precede the clinical diagnosis of Sjögren syndrome.

-Systemic involvement in Sjögren syndrome includes: chronic fatigue affecting as many as 50% of patients; arthralgias present in 53%; esophageal dysmotility in 36%; hematological abnormalities including anemia and leukopenia (33%), increased erythrocyte sedimentation rate (22%), hypergammaglobulinemia (22%); inflammatory myalgias (22%); and skin lesions such as “burning skin” (18%), cutaneous vasculitis (10%), alopecia, vitiligo, papular lesions, and annular erythema (48; 88).
-Lymphoma may develop in 5% to 7% of patients with primary Sjögren syndrome, often associated with cutaneous purpura (115).
+Systemic involvement in Sjögren syndrome includes chronic fatigue affecting as many as 50% of patients; arthralgias present in 53%; hematological abnormalities including anemia and leukopenia (33%), increased erythrocyte sedimentation rate (22%), hypergammaglobulinemia (22%); myalgias (22%); and skin lesions such as “burning skin” (18%), cutaneous vasculitis (10%), papular lesions, and annular erythema (63; 108).
+Lymphoma may develop in 5% to 7% of patients with primary Sjögren syndrome, often associated with cutaneous purpura (137).
 Less common manifestations include lung involvement with lymphocytic alveolitis, lymphocytic interstitial pneumonitis, fibrosis, pulmonary pseudolymphoma, and pulmonary hypertension.
 Other less common manifestations include pericarditis, vascular lesions manifested by Raynaud phenomenon, renal tubular lesions, interstitial nephritis and glomerulonephritis, malabsorption due to lymphocytic infiltrates of the intestine, mild pancreatitis, and hepatitis.
-Exclusion criteria for the diagnosis of Sjögren syndrome include infections with HIV, HTLV-1, or hepatitis C virus (87).
-Table 1 summarizes the current consensus criteria for the diagnosis of Sjögren syndrome.
+Exclusion criteria for the diagnosis of Sjögren syndrome include infections by HIV, HTLV-1, or hepatitis C virus (107).

-I. Ocular symptoms: A positive response to at least 1 of 3 validated questions:
+I. Ocular symptoms: A positive response to at least one of three validated questions:

 1. Have you had daily, persistent, troublesome dry eyes for more than 3 months?